d12frosted/elpa-mirror/gnu/corfu-readme.txt

   (`completion-at-point-functions', Capfs).
 Most programming language major modes implement a Capf.
 Furthermore the language server packages, [Eglot] and [Lsp-mode], use Capfs which talk to the LSP server to retrieve the completions.
 Corfu does not include its own completion backends.
 The Emacs built-in Capfs and the Capfs provided by other programming language packages are usually sufficient.
 A few additional Capfs and completion utilities are provided by the [Cape] package.

-  *NOTE*: Corfu uses child frames to show the popup.
-For now Corfu falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
+  *NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
+There is a [package in the works] which uses overlays for the popup such that Corfu can be used when Emacs is running in a terminal.

   <https://github.com/minad/corfu/blob/screenshots/light.png?raw=true>